Critical phenomena in the gravitational collapse of electromagnetic dipole and quadrupole waves: Electrodynamics

 Expanding $A^i$ and $E^i$ about the center shows that, to leading order, the quadrupole fields are now quadratic in $r$, while the magnetic field, computed from (\ref{B}), is now linear in $r$.
 Accordingly, the energy density of the quadrupole wave (\ref{QuadrupoleSolution}) vanishes identically at the center.
 This is consistent with results from our numerical simulations of quadrupole waves, even when they are coupled to gravity, where we encounter the maximum densities on the symmetry axis, but away from the center (see Fig.~\ref{fig:rho} below).

-Note also that $A^i$ and $E^i$ for the quadrupole solution (\ref{QuadrupoleSolution}) are {\em antisymmetric} across the equator, unlike the dipole solution (\ref{DipoleSolution}), which was symmetric (see Fig.~\ref{fig:Axi} below).
-Since these symmetries are maintained even when the solutions are coupled to gravity, this finding alone indicates that the critical solution for quadrupole waves cannot be the same as that for dipole waves.
+Note also that $A^i$ and $E^i$ for the quadrupole solution (\ref{QuadrupoleSolution}) and (\ref{QuadrupoleEField}) are {\em antisymmetric} across the equator, unlike the dipole solution (\ref{DipoleSolution}), which was symmetric (see Fig.~\ref{fig:Axi} below).
+Since these symmetries are maintained even when the solutions are coupled to gravity, as we verified numerically,\footnote {Note that the electromagnetic fields enter the stress-energy tensor quadratically, so that the sources for the gravitational fields are symmetric for either symmetric or antisymmetric electromagnetic fields.} this finding alone indicates that the critical solution for quadrupole waves cannot be the same as that for dipole waves.
 This argument alone demonstrates that the critical solution for the gravitational collapse of electromagnetic waves cannot be unique, at least not globally.